Errata for the 1997 Southern Fandom Confederation Handbook & History

 SFC By-Laws

-SECTION 1 (a) The Southern Fandom Confederation is a non-profit organization of, by, and for science fiction and fantasy fans residing in the states of the Confederacy (Alabama, Arkansas, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee, Texas, Virginia), existing for the purpose of promoting fan and professional activity within that area. (b) The President shall have the discretion to name as "Southern Sympathizers" persons or groups outside the South for the purpose of membership and participation in the SFC.
+SECTION 1 (a) The Southern Fandom Confederation is a non-profit organization of, by, and for science fiction and fantasy fans residing in the states of Alabama, Arkansas, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee, Texas, and Virginia; existing for the purpose of promoting fan and professional activity within that area.
+The SFC has been and always shall be a non-discriminatory organization. (b) The President shall have the discretion to name as “Southern Sympathizers” persons or groups outside the South for the purpose of membership and participation in the SFC.

 SECTION 2.
 The SFC shall meet once a year, simultaneously and at the same place as the DeepSouthCon, hereafter DSC.
+In the event a DSC is not held in a given year, the SFC officers may agree on a time and place for the annual meeting, preferably at an alternate southern convention, and will announce that information to the membership in a timely manner.
 This meeting shall be open to all dues-paid and dues-exempt SFC members, plus interested parties.
 Only Dues-paid or -exempt members may speak or vote except through dispensation by the presiding officer.
 Each meeting shall consist of: (a) a review of the year's activity, (b) election of officers, and (c) suggestions from the membership for activities in the year ahead.

 SECTION 3.
 The officers of the SFC shall consist of (a) President, (b) Vice President, (c) Secretary, and (d) Treasurer.
 All officers of the SFC must reside within the Confederacy.
 All are elected to one-year terms of office.
 Other than the President, any two (2) offices may be combined for one year at the option of the membership present and voting at the meeting at which officers are elected.
 Without specifically voting to combine two offices, the membership may effectively accomplish the same result by electing the same person to two offices; however, no person shall be allowed to be elected as President if already elected to serve in another office during the same or overlapping term(s) of office and no person elected as President shall be allowed to be elected to serve in another office during the same or overlapping term(s) of office.